Yehor-Mishchyriak/SAWNERGY/README.md

 * Supports parallel `cpptraj` execution, batch processing, and keeps temporary stores tidy via `ArrayStorage.compress_and_cleanup`.

+### `sawnergy.visual.Visualizer`

+* Opens RIN archives, resolves dataset names from attributes, and renders nodes plus attractive/repulsive edge bundles in 3D using Matplotlib.
+* Allows both static frame visualization and trajectory animation.
+* Handles backend selection (`Agg` fallback in headless environments) and offers convenient colour palettes via `visualizer_util`.

 ### `sawnergy.walks.Walker`

 * Attaches to the RIN archive and loads attractive/repulsive transition matrices into shared memory using `walker_util.SharedNDArray` so multiple processes can sample without copying.
-* Samples random walks (RW) and self-avoiding walks (SAW), optionally time-aware, with reproducible seeding derived from the RIN’s master seed.
+* Samples random walks (RW) and self-avoiding walks (SAW), optionally time-aware, that is, walks move through transition matrices with transition probabilities proportional to cosine similarity between the current and next frame.
+Randomness is controlled by the seed passed to the class constructor.
 * Persists walks as `(time, walk_id, length+1)` tensors (1-based node indices) alongside metadata such as `walk_length`, `walks_per_node`, and RNG scheme.